Recompete Contracts: Why Program Managers Are Critical for Success

 The Silent Contract Killer

-If your customer hasn’t addressed your program manager’s performance, you should not assume the best-case scenario.
+If your customer hasn’t addressed your team’s performance, you should not assume the best-case scenario.

 Customers don’t always tell you everything.